Talbot Autoquest 270 Trips and Adventures

 Our Talbot Express On Site in Somerset

-The weather forecast was excellent and so, off we went for a few days by the beach, in the sun and we were not disappointed.
+The weather forecast was excellent and so, off we went for a few days by the beach.
+We were not disappointed.

-We enjoyed 23 to 25 degree temperatures which means time on the beach, which was just a five minute walk from the site and then, at the end of the day, a barbecue by the Talbot.
+We enjoyed 23- to 25-degree temperatures.
+This meant time on the beach, which was just a five-minute walk from the site, and then, at the end of the day, a barbecue by the Talbot.

 Travelling in the Talbot

-Since we completed the renovation, we have been busy travelling, as you can see and the Talbot has proved to be a great touring companion.
+Since we completed the renovation, we have been busy travelling, as you can see.
+The Talbot has proved to be a great touring companion.

 Having started off at Uphill, in Somerset, we then went to Holiday Resort Unity at Brean and then on to Home Farm in the Quantock Hills.

-And so we are now booked in for our next two trips: Padstow, in Cornwall, next week for 5 days and then 3 days in a beautiful site in North devon - Hidden Valley - which I remember from our caravanning days.
+And so we are now booked in for our next two trips: Padstow, in Cornwall, next week for 5 days; and then 3 days in a beautiful site in North Devon called Hidden Valley, which I remember from our caravanning days.

 Once we convert the dining area seating into a bed, I just life the mattress down from above the cab, place it on top of the cushion bed and, hey presto; all done!